The Dun Factory

 A dun cannot be produced unless at least one parent is a dun.

-How to tell countershading from dun factor on a foal: A dun-factored foal with have a dark, prominent stripe down the back that has clear defined edges and runs from mane into the tail.
+How to tell countershading from dun factor on a foal: A dun-factored foal will have a dark, prominent stripe down the back that has clear defined edges and runs from mane into the tail.
 He will also have definite leg barring.

 Foals with countershading do not have leg bars and the stripe down the back does not have clear defined edges and does not run from tail to mane (usually stops short of the withers).